-Activity Evidence that supports this approach Challenge number(s) addressed Supporting the social, emotional, mental health of pupils, particularly due to Covid-19 pandemic Use a range of strategies to teach key skills, both in dedicated time, and in everyday teaching (EEF improving social and Emotional Learning) 6 The core role of the pastoral team is taken from DfE Effective use of Pupil Premium Guidance.
-It is to: increase pupils' confidence and resilience encourage pupils to be more aspirational benefit non-eligible pupils too Social &amp; Emotional learning +4 months Research has found that disadvantaged pupils have been worst affected by partial school closures.
-EEF Equal access to enrichment and extra-curricular opportunities To ensure that pupils have the same access to the cultural capital of non-PP children.
+Supporting the social, emotional, mental health of pupils, particularly due to Covid-19 pandemic Use a range of strategies to teach key skills both in dedicated time, and in everyday teaching (EEF improving social and Emotional Learning) The core role of the pastoral team is taken from DfE Effective use of Pupil Premium Guidance.
+It is to: • increase pupils' confidence and resilience • encourage pupils to be more aspirational • benefit non-eligible pupils too Social & Emotional learning +4 months Research has found that disadvantaged pupils have been worst affected by partial school closures.
+EEF 6 Equal access to enrichment and extra-curricular opportunities same access to the cultural capital of non-PP children.
 This is in the form of trips, visits and music tuition.
-6 To ensure that all PP pupils have the sa e resources and feel equal to non-pp pupils through uniforms and sports tops.

-Total budgeted cost: £221,717.80
+To ensure that all PP pupils have 6 the same resources and feel equal to non-pp pupils through uniforms and sports tops.
+Total budgeted cost: 2022-2023 2023-2024 2024-2025 £221,717.80 £217,374 of disruption to their schooling due to the pandemic therefore the DfE do not recommend making direct comparisons with data from previous years or between schools.